susukin0/shebang.io/README.md

     MAC address spoofing: A new MAC is generated with every connection, preventing device tracking.

-    RAM-based folders: /home and /tmp operate entirely in RAM — no traces are left behind on disk after reboot.
+    RAM-based folders: /home, .config and /tmp operate entirely in RAM — no traces are left behind on disk after reboot.

-    System hardening: Secure CPU and GRUB configurations are applied automatically for improved protection and performance.
+    System hardening: Secure CPU, GRUB, and SYSCTL configurations are applied automatically for improved protection and performance.

     Privacy toggle: Instant control over mic and camera via the corner icon — hardware-level awareness, no guesswork.